-- 1. The collective labour agreement applies to all staff referred to in Article 1.1, under f, with the exception of: - a. a member of the Board of Governors; - b. the dean and/or member of the Faculty Board, if and insofar as the employer has established this in consultation with local employees' organisations; - c. those belonging to a group of staff from a university with regard to whom the Board of Governors has determined, in consultation with the Board of Directors of the academic hospital affiliated with the university or university medical centre, that the scheme on employment conditions applying to the staff of that hospital shall apply. - 2.
-Elements of this collective labour agreement shall not apply insofar they are excluded by the employer in special cases, with or without the application of other provisions, provided the employee agrees to this in writing.

-3. The provisions of the collective labour agreement only apply insofar they are not contrary to statutory regulations, generally binding provisions or regulations arising from that from which no departure is permitted.
+- 1. The collective labour agreement (cao) applies to all staff referred to in Article 1.1, under f, with the exception of: - a. a member of the Board of Governors: - b. the dean and/or member of the Faculty Board, if and insofar as the employer has established this in consultation with local employees' organisations; - c. those belonging to a group of staff from a university with regard to whom the Board of Governors has determined, in consultation with the Board of Directors of the academic hospital affiliated with the university or university medical centre, that the scheme on employment conditions applying to the staff of that hospital shall apply. - Elements of this collective labour agreement (cao) shall not apply insofar they are excluded by the employer in special cases, with or without the application of other provisions, provided the employee agrees to this in writing. - The provisions of the collective labour agreement (cao) only apply insofar they are not contrary to statutory regulations, generally binding provisions or regulations arising from that from which no departure is permitted.

-4. This collective labour agreement is a standard collective labour agreement and

-- contains framework provisions or provisions stipulating minimums which explicitly indicate whether, as well as the extent to which, additional interpretations may be given at institutional level.

-Other regulations referred to in the collective labour agreement constitute an integral part of the collective labour agreement.
+- 4. This collective labour agreement is a standard collective labour agreement and contains framework provisions or provisions stipulating minimums which explicitly indicate whether, as well as the extent to which, additional interpretations may be given at institutional level. - Other regulations referred to in the collective labour agreement (cao) constitute an integral part of the collective labour agreement (cao).
 They are established by the employer and amended in consultation with local employees' organisations, unless this collective labour agreement dictates otherwise.
-When the collective labour agreement takes effect, existing regulations in this sense shall be considered to become part of the collective labour agreement without actually being incorporated into it.
-Administrative - 5.
-Unless expressly stated otherwise, the provisions of the collective labour agreement shall, in proportion to the working hours agreed upon, apply to employees who are employed for less than a full working week.
+When the collective labour agreement (cao) takes effect, existing regulations in this sense shall be considered to become part of the collective labour agreement (cao) without actually being incorporated into it.
+Administrative rules may be set up by the employer to implement other regulations. - 5.
+Unless expressly stated otherwise, the provisions of the collective labour agreement (cao) shall, in proportion to the working hours agreed upon, apply to employees who are employed for less than a full working week. - 6.
+No longer applicable.